Short traps on rigged stocks, part two

 Another example of ticker with larger micro shelf followed by rug pulls afterward on ENZ:

 Demand wash with quick reclaim

 Think of it this way, would the general market all of sudden be inclined to long strongly just after the key support breaks?
 Unlikely.
-If such behavior is present it is the very likely single player behind the move, since the general market will either not be interested in long or will actually be short.
-Thus wash reclaim (around key demand location) gives solid insight on what might be around the corner.
+If such behavior is present, it is the very likely single player behind the move since the general market will either not be interested in long or will actually be short.
+Thus wash reclaim (around key demand location) gives solid insight into what might be around the corner.
 Mind one important thing, every Type 4 trap (95+%) has demand wash with quick reclaim present, which means that trader should put very high priority attention to this behavior!